ConfigurationAsCode/ConfigurationAsCode.github.io/40-NewApproach.rst

 Longterm Goals
 ==============

-- Developer's hands to Customer's hands in <= 1 hour
+- Developer's hands to Customer's hands in (less than) 1 hour
-- A new Developer can produce Customer value in <= 24 hours
+- A new Developer can produce Customer value in (less than) 24 hours